How long do symptoms of Lyme disease last?

 The symptoms of Lyme disease can last a long time.
 A study published in the New England Journal of Medicine indicates that patients with chronic neurologic Lyme disease were ill for up to 14 years.
 Two additional studies sponsored by the National Institutes of Health (NIH) found that people with chronic manifestations of Lyme disease were ill an average of 4.7 and 9 years.
 [2,3]

-The symptoms of Lyme disease can be severe.
+The symptoms of Lyme disease can be severe and persist for year.
 Patients often report having extreme fatigue, sleep disturbances, mood disturbances, poor memory and concentration, headaches, dizziness, neck pain, tingling in hands and feet, and joint pain.

 - Lyme encephalopathy 1,3